Agents of S.H.I.E.L.D. season 6: Design

 Costume designer Whitney Galitz updated Bennet's Quake costume and hairstyle for the season.
-The updated costume pays homage to the character's appearance in the animated film Marvel Rising: Secret Warriors (where Bennet also voices the character), and retains her gauntlets and utility belt from previous seasons albeit "streamlined and slimmed down".
+The updated costume pays homage to the character's appearance in the animated film Marvel Rising: Secret Warriors (2018), where Bennet also voices the character, and retains her gauntlets and utility belt from previous seasons albeit "streamlined and slimmed down".
 The Quake symbol on the costume's back is also retained, and updated with "contrasting leather panels to make it pop".
 As part of the inspiration from Marvel Rising, the updated suit has "an additional punch of color to it ... [with] some purple embellishments near the neckline running down the front sides" along with below the waist, while Bennet has longer, blonde hair with purple highlights.
-Britt Lawrence of Cinema Blend felt Bennet's hair "works fantastically opposite Quake's new costume" with the hair "an extension of Quake's outfit...
+Britt Lawrence of CinemaBlend felt Bennet's hair "works fantastically opposite Quake's new costume" with the hair "an extension of Quake's outfit...
 Instead of being a standalone look, her hair is contributing to it."
 Lawrence pointed out that the animated version had more purple accents in the costume and a darker, shorter hairstyle where the purple highlights "[frame] her face", compared to the use of purple in Bennet's hair which was more like "softer highlights".